 On February 10, 2020 (the "Closing Date"), we acquired a 91.8% interest in APW OpCo through a merger of one of Landscape's subsidiaries with and into APW OpCo, with APW OpCo surviving such merger as a majority owned subsidiary of ours.
 Following the acquisition, the remaining 8.2% interest in APW OpCo was owned by certain Radius executive officers and members of APW OpCo who chose to roll over their investments in AP Wireless as of the Closing Date.
 Certain securities of APW OpCo issued and outstanding are subject to time and performance vesting conditions.
 In addition, all securities of APW OpCo held by persons other than the Company are exchangeable for shares of our Class A Common Stock.
-Assuming all APW OpCo as of December 31, 2022.
+Assuming all APW OpCo securities had vested and no securities had been exchanged for Class A Common Stock, we would have owned approximately 87% of APW OpCo as of December 31, 2022.